sahiga/developer.box.com/guides/api-calls/permissions-and-errors/scopes.md

 In some cases an Access Token needs to be downscoped to a more strict permission level, especially when a token needs to be exposed to a client-side, public environment like a browser.
-The primary example for this is when using [ui-elements][ui-elements] which requires an Access Token in the user's browser.
+The primary example for this is when using [Box UI Elements][ui-elements] which requires an Access Token in the user's browser.

 The following is a list of **additional** scopes that can be used with the [`POST /oauth2/token`](endpoint://post-oauth2-token) endpoint to downscope an